Lester Coleman: Background

 Coleman's hometown was Panama City, Florida.
 According to one source, Coleman once served as a news director for WSGN radio in Birmingham.
-In 1985 he worked as a correspondent for the Christian Broadcasting Network in the Middle East.
+In 1985, he worked as a correspondent for the Christian Broadcasting Network in the Middle East.
 CBN later closed its Beirut bureau, and Coleman was no longer employed by CBN.
 He also worked as a public relations employee of the Boy Scouts of America in Chicago.

 According to Atlanta Journal-Constitution journalist Ron Martz, in the 1980s, Lester Coleman frequently traveled through Lebanon and other parts of the Middle East and worked as a journalist, primarily in television.
 Coleman had a Lebanese wife.
 According to Martz, Coleman frequently used the pseudonym "Collin Knox" while publishing some works.
 Tom Silewski, the managing editor of Soldier of Fortune magazine, said that Coleman used the alias Colin Knox when writing two stories for the magazine.
 Micheal Hurley, the head of the Drug Enforcement Administration's (DEA) operations in Nicosia, Cyprus, said that Coleman worked as an overseas informant for the DEA.
-Joe Boohaker, a Birmingham, Alabama man who served as Coleman's defense attorney, said that Coleman worked for Defense Intelligence Agency and checked on the DEA's operations.
+Joe Boohaker, a Birmingham, Alabama man who served as Coleman's defense attorney, said that Coleman worked for the Defense Intelligence Agency and checked on the DEA's operations.

 Pan American 103 statements

 Although the Time magazine article on the crash of Pan Am Flight 103, "Pan Am 103 Why Did They Die?," states that Coleman was a Defense Intelligence Agency (DIA) agent, a later article in the American Journalism Review disputes that he ever worked for that agency.

 Coleman said he left the U.S. Embassy in Cyprus in 1988 and claims in his book that he was not engaged by the DIA again until 1990.
 According to him, he was told to apply for a passport using a former false identity used primarily for work with the DIA.
 That identity was to be a man named Thomas Leavy.
 In May 1990, as he prepared for his unknown job, Coleman was arrested by the FBI and charged with applying for a false passport.

 In 1990 Coleman was a resident of Mobile, Alabama.
-During that year a Chicago, Illinois grand jury indicted Coleman on passport fraud charges.
+During that year, a Chicago, Illinois grand jury indicted Coleman on passport fraud charges.
 The government accused Coleman of gaining a passport under the name of a newborn baby who died years prior to the application.
 According to Redding Pitt, a federal government attorney from Montgomery, Alabama, Coleman missed the bail hearing and appeared in Europe.
 While away from the United States, Coleman sought asylum in Sweden, though Sweden denied his residency application.
 Coleman accused the federal government of prosecuting him to try to silence Coleman's knowledge of the crash of Pan Am Flight 103.